Lockheed F-117 Nighthawk: Nuclear capability

 While the F-117 was designed with the capability to deliver nuclear weapons, it never served in a standardized nuclear role, instead being kept at a lower, latent, or reserve nuclear readiness.
 It could store and drop two nuclear gravity bombs, including the B57 and B61.
 Its cockpit had a panel for interfacing with the nuclear weapons' permissive action links.

-It was an ideal aircraft for potential nuclear strategic bombing attacks against the Soviet Union, not only for its stealth shape and paint but its flight planning software that allowed it to minimize exposure to the Warsaw Pact's dense anti-aircraft forces.
+It was an ideal aircraft for potential nuclear strategic bombing attacks against the Soviet Union, not only for its stealth shape and paint, but also its flight-planning software that allowed it to minimize exposure to the Warsaw Pact's dense antiaircraft forces.
 Forward deployments were considered to the United Kingdom and South Korea, but abandoned due to concerns about the aircraft's sensitive technology.
-In 1985 the aircraft experienced a shaking issue while test dropping a dummy B61 nuclear bomb at Groom Lake in Area 51.
+In 1985, the aircraft experienced a shaking issue while test dropping a dummy B61 nuclear bomb at Groom Lake in Area 51.

-F-117 pilots were trained for specific conventional (GBU-27) attack missions against the Warsaw Pact from airfields in the United Kingdom in what would be theoretically be the opening non-nuclear phases of World War III.
+F-117 pilots were trained for specific conventional (GBU-27) attack missions against the Warsaw Pact from airfields in the United Kingdom in what theoretically would be the opening non-nuclear phases of World War III.
 One pilot was assigned a target in Rostock, East Germany.